 My favourite time of year – the leaves falling from the trees, getting all cosy with a hot drink and generally just getting excited that Christmas is around the corner!

 But we’ve got so much to look forward to before Christmas – half term, Halloween, Bonfire night and conker season!
-I know things will be a bit different this year but that doesn’t mean it doesn’t have to be any less fun.
 We’ve put together some fun ideas of what you can get up to over the next month or so!

 Let’s go Bonkers for Conkers!
 Let us know on our Facebook Page where the best places to go hunting for conkers are!
 Once you’ve got more conkers than you know what to do with why not get your craft on!
 Here are some great ideas: